NikosIoannidis13/Vehicle-Detection-from-Drones/README.md

 --conf         : Minimum confidence score to retain a detection.
 ```
 # 7️⃣ Evaluation & Inference
 An example of results of inference is shown in the inference_example.jpg that is included in the results folder of the repo.
+You can see the video of all frames of Drone 6 and Session 6 in the Release --> Assets --> predictions_video.mp4

 ## Environment / Requirements